yalcantara/cpplib-core/README.md

 ```

 ### Language enhancements
-Some classes are meant to avoid the pain of of C++ idiosyncrasies.
-For example de `Bool` class solves the issue of the weak type of C++ bool.
+Some classes are meant to avoid the pain of C++ idiosyncrasies.
+For example, the `Bool` class solves the issue of the weak type of C++ bool.
 It comes with the constant `True` and `False`.
-Also, the println is overloaded, to simplify printing.
-The `LocalDate` and `LocalDateTime` is inspired in  the new Java Time Library.
+Also, the `println` function is overloaded, to simplify printing to the standard output.
+The `LocalDate` and `LocalDateTime` are inspired by the new Java Time Library.
 The methods `checkParamNotEmpty` & `checkParamBetween`,  helps validate method parameters.

 ```cpp
 Bool is_positive(int num) {